Skip to main content

 Guides

-How to Add a Wishlist to Shopify Dawn Theme (No Code, Free)
+Add Wishlist to Shopify Dawn Theme: Free in 1 Minute (No Code)

-How to add a wishlist to Shopify Dawn theme
+How to add wishlist functionality to Shopify Dawn theme without custom code

 Dawn is Shopify’s most-installed theme.
-It’s clean, fast, and works on every store size.
-But it does not come with a wishlist out of the box.
-Most merchants who want one think they need a developer or a code edit.
-They don’t.
+It is clean, fast, and works on every store size.
+But it does not include wishlist functionality out of the box.
+Most merchants who want one think they need a developer or custom code.
+They do not.

-This guide shows the fastest way to add a wishlist to Dawn.
-No code.
+This guide shows the fastest way to add wishlist to Shopify Dawn theme.
+No custom code.
 No theme edits.
 Live in one minute.

 Quick answer: